 Are termites dangerous?

 Termite damage can be very costly to repair.
 Unfortunately, most home and business insurance policies don't cover termite damage.
-Putting into place preventative services is the best way to minimize the chance that these destructive pests find their way into your home.
+Putting preventative services into place is the best way to minimize the chance these destructive pests find their way into your home.

 Why do I have a termite problem?